interledgerjs/ilp/README.md

 * Account discovery
 * Amount negotiation
-* Condition communication from recipient to sender
+* Communication of requests from recipient to sender

 ## Request/Response Flow

 The [Universal Transport Protocol (UTP)](https://github.com/interledger/rfcs/blob/master/0006-universal-transport-protocol/0006-universal-transport-protocol.md) uses recipient-generated conditions to secure payments.
 This means that the recipient must first generate a payment request, which the sender then fulfills.
 This client library handles the [generation of such requests](#request-pay), but **not** the communication of the request details from the recipient to the sender.

-Since the [Optimistic Transport Protocol (OTP)](https://github.com/interledger/rfcs/blob/master/0005-optimistic-transport-protocol/0005-optimistic-transport-protocol.md) does not use conditions, payments can be [initiated by the sender](#initiating-optimistic-payments).

 ## Installation

-`npm install --save ilp`
+`npm install --save ilp ilp-plugin-bells`

+*Note that [ledger plugins](https://www.npmjs.com/search?q=ilp-plugin) must be installed alongside this module

 ## Request / Pay